DorkOS

 Usage

-1. Ribbon Icon: Click the robot icon in the left sidebar ribbon
+1. Ribbon icon — click the robot icon in the left sidebar

-The copilot will open in the right sidebar as a new panel.
+The copilot opens in the right sidebar as a panel.

 Adding Context

-The currently open file in Obsidian is automatically tracked and shown as a context chip above the chat input.
-This updates automatically as you switch between files.
+The currently open file is automatically tracked and shown as a context chip above the chat input.
+It updates as you switch files.

-When you send a message, both the active file and any manually added files are included as context in the message.
+Both the active file and any manually added files are included when you send a message.

 Opening Files from Chat